12 Tips & Tricks to Having the Best Summer Vacation at Disney World

-Seek out attractions that are maybe a little less popular and that are indoors with blasting AC!
+Seek out attractions that may be a little less popular and indoors with blasting AC!
 Some of our favorite “hideaway” attractions from crowds and heat are Muppet Vision 3D at Hollywood Studios, Carousel of Progress at Magic Kingdom, Journey Into Imagination With Figment at Epcot, and It’s Tough To Be A Bug at Animal Kingdom.

 9 – Visit A Water Park

 Summer crowds do flock to Disney’s two incredible water parks, Blizzard Beach and Typhoon Lagoon.
 With this being said, don’t expect to avoid crowds at the water parks, but rather plan for a day of cooling off in the water with fun attractions to go along with it!

 10 – Pack (and USE) Sunscreen

 It seems simple enough, right?!
 Well, we’ve made the mistakes many times, thinking that it’s not too bad, only to end up with sunburn on our first day of vacation.
 Once you have that sunburn, it really puts a damper on the rest of the vacation.
 Don’t forget to reapply when needed!

 Soda and alcohol can be special treats while on your Disney vacation, but be aware of how much water intake you’ve had.
 This is especially important if you have great plans to drink around the World Showcase at Epcot, for example.
 Remember that you should constantly be chugging water to keep yourself hydrated in the Florida heat.